vandriko/vandriko.github.io/_pages/writing-style-guide.md

 This is a short writing style guide I put together after spotting a number of issues repeating across many reports on all levels (BSc, MSc, PhD).
 Do keep in mind that this guide is not definite, and definitely biased towards my preferences.

-The points are not Latex-specific, except when identified as such.
+The points are not LaTeX-specific, except when identified as such.
 Remember folks, the [Latex Wikibook](https://en.wikibooks.org/wiki/LaTeX) is your friend!
+Check out also Diomidis Spinellis' excellent [Advice for writing LaTeX documents](https://github.com/dspinellis/latex-advice) but do keep in mind that some of this advice is better for paper-writing than thesis-writing.

 # Labels and Floats